miselkrstovic/organization-chart/README.md

 * Ability to manage nodes at runtime (adding, removing, and clearing)
 * Availability of two line drawing modes (zigzag lines, and straight lines)
-* Special abandon mode when deleting a node, that allows removing only the selected node for deletion and reattaching its dependant nodes, or totally abandoning dependant nodes on deletion
+* Special abandon mode when deleting a node, that allows removing only the selected node for deletion and reattaching its dependent nodes, or totally abandoning dependent nodes on deletion
 * Nodes support attributes such as `Topic Name`, `Creation Date`, `Width`, `Height`, `Shape`, `Color`, and `Alignment`
 * Supported node shapes are `Rectangle`, `Round Rectangle`, `Ellipse`, `Circle`, `Square`, and `Diamond`